 Qualified Exemption - Disability

-CSB is committed to providing reasonable on-campus housing accommodations to students.
-CSB offers a wide variety of flexible housing options that can accommodate a broad range of access-related needs.
+CSB and SJU are committed to providing reasonable on-campus housing accommodations to students.
+CSB and SJU offer a wide variety of flexible housing options that can accommodate a broad range of access-related needs.
 Students seeking a qualified exemption due to a disability, including mental health conditions may contact Student Accessibility Services directly or complete the Residency Requirement Exemption Form.

 Qualified Exemption - Unique Circumstance

-Students who do not meet the criteria above may request a qualified exemption to due to a unique and/or significant circumstance if their permanent home address is within 30 miles of the CSB campus.
-Submitting a request does not guarantee that a student will receive an exemption to live at their permanent home address.
+Students who do not meet the criteria above may request a qualified exemption due to a unique and/or significant circumstance.
+Submitting a request does not guarantee that a student will receive an exemption.

 - Students must demonstrate unique and/or significant extenuating circumstance(s) that can be documented and would merit consideration for an exemption.

-- In their request, students will need to demonstrate a clear plan for how they will remain an involved and active member of the community at CSB while living at their permanent home address.
+- In their request, students will need to demonstrate a clear plan for how they will remain an involved and active member of the community.

 - Requests based on the inability to select desired housing in the room selection process or to obtain exemption to live in rental housing off campus will not be reviewed.

-- Be aware, as living at home reduces your cost of attendance, any exemption offered will likely result in a reduction to your financial aid.
+- Be awarethat any exemption offered will likely result in a reduction to financial aid.
 Any questions about this should be directed to the Office of Financial Aid prior to seeking an exemption.